clowdr-app/clowdr-web-app/README.md

 `clowdr@localhost / admin`

+BCP: Should we mention that it will come up looking like ICSE?

 ### Set up Twilio for your test conference

+BCP: Test conference, or just conference??

-Once you login with the admin account, go to Administration->Conference Configuration to enter the Twilio credentials for chat.
-You must enter, at least the following configuration variables:
+Once you login with the admin account, go to Administration > Conference Configuration to enter the Twilio credentials for chat.
+You must enter at least the following configuration variables:

 | Config Value | Description |
 | ------------ | ----------- |